 You will need:

 - Export strength gin, chilled.
 I like Bombay Saphire.
 I understand Ford’s is excellent.
-I go for the six parts proportions but see above
+I go for the six parts proportions but see above.
+Alternatively you could do a lot worse than go for Jensen’s Bermondsey Dry gin.
+This gin was developed by Christian Jensen, originally a banking specialist working in Tokyo and bemoaning the difficulty of finding an authentic London gin for his wind-down Martini.

 - Dry vermouth, also chilled.
 I cook with Noilly Prat so I use that, however it has a slightly briny taste.
 If you prefer something more citrusy go for Dolin, for a neutral taste go for Martini & Rossi.
 Or enjoy experimenting with Carpano or Vya.
 Vermut Blanco Bodegas Emilio Lustau NV from Spanish sherry producer – includes rosemary, marjoram, orange peel and camomile.